How Freelancers Can Prevent Chargebacks (7 Effective Strategies)

 Another important tip to note is copyright issues.
 Copyright laws are another valuable chargeback prevention tool.
 Imagine the following situation.
 You design a killer website for a client.
 He accepts the design.
 He pays you via credit card.
 Life goes on.

-Later, you receive notice of a chargeback but your design is still on the client’s site.
+Later, you receive notice of a chargeback, but your design is still on the client’s site.
 If you worded your contract right, you can go after the thieving client.
 How?
 Put the following phrase in your contract: copyright transfers to the client only upon payment in full.
 If the client filed a chargeback, he hasn’t paid you, and therefore is in violation of copyright laws by continuing to use your design.

 6. Comply With All Deadlines

 Not all chargebacks come from scammers.
 There is a real possibility the chargeback filed against you is valid and brought about by your own actions.
-There are tons of acceptable reasons why a cardholder would file a chargeback.
-For example, one chargeback reason code that could influence your freelance income is "services not provided."
+There are many acceptable reasons why a cardholder would file a chargeback.
+For example, one chargeback reason code that could influence your freelance income is “services not provided.”

 If you don’t adhere to deadlines, it is understandable that a client might consider a chargeback.
 The client shouldn’t have to pay for something he didn’t receive.
 If there is a chance you’ll miss a deadline, let the client know as soon as possible and offer an alternate submission schedule.